Nodding off requires us to feel safe, and that it's the right time, to do so. Photo credit: Craig Adderley

-You can tell your body it’s time to sleep by creating the environmental cues of sundown, and give it signals of safety, with an absence of calls to action.
+You can tell your body it’s time to sleep by creating the environmental cues of sundown, signals of safety, and an absence of calls to action.

-So, imagine you’re in your evolutionary past, living in nature with no artificial light or electricity.
+So, imagine you’re in your evolutionary past, living in nature with no electricity or artificial light.
 How do you know that it’s bedtime?

 One of the clues you might notice is that the temperature has dropped.

-You can recreate cool conditions by dropping the temperature of your environment (the optimum for adults is meant to be 18.3°) by turning down your heating, or opening a window in the hour or so leading up to bed.
+You can recreate cool conditions by dropping the temperature of your environment (ideally to 18.3°C) by turning down your heating, or opening a window in the hour or so leading up to bed.

 You might notice that, towards sunset, the light is dimmer, of warmer tones, and the sun is lower in the sky.

 When you consider light, you can consider both its brightness (measured in ‘lux’), and its spectrometry or colour composition.
-Morning and midday light has lots of blue in it and, towards sunset, is much more orange in composition.
+Brighter, bluer light increases our alertness, while dimmer, warmer-toned light supports sleep through reduced alertness, and melatonin release.[1,2]

 You can do this by:

-• Send any last messages and turn off, or put on airplane mode, all electronics – computer, phone*, tablet and TV
+Send any last messages and turn off (or put on airplane mode) all electronics – computer, phone*, tablet, TV

 When you’re actually in bed, you can reduce light by:

-You might notice that, towards sunset, the birds have stop singing +/- the gentle hubbub of your family or community gathered around you.
+Or you might notice that the birds have stopped singing +/- the gentle hubbub of your loved ones gathered around you.

-You can recreate quiet conditions by turning down your music, loud noises or silencing notifications (incidentally, this also helps reduce calls to action).
+You can recreate quiet conditions by turning down your music, loud noises and silencing notifications.

-Gentle background noise can also be useful, because it reduces the activity of our sleep spindles, it can give you something to focus on that isn’t busy thoughts and because it can replicate the sound of someone keeping watch (back to the sentinel theory).
+Gentle background noise can also be useful, to make you less startled by noises, give you something to focus on that isn’t busy thoughts and to replicate the sound of someone keeping watch.[1]

 Some people like:

-• Others use white/pink/brown noise via apps, links or machines (find out the difference between them, here), or like
+White/pink/brown noise via apps, links or machines (find out the difference between them, here)

 Finally, when you’re nodding off, if noise keeps you awake, you can try ear plugs.

-Reducing signs that we aren’t safe, or calls to action (and introducing a digital sunset)
+Reducing calls to action (and introducing a digital sunset)

 In our evolutionary past, before artificial lighting, daylight supported action.
 After all, there were limited activities that could take place in the dark.
 The night, therefore, was a time for rest, characterised by an absence of calls to action.